 Grantees shall keep records of different state fiscal periods separately, identified, and maintained so that backup documentation may be readily located.
 Grantees are also obligated to protect records adequately against fire or other damage.
 When records are stored away from the grantee's principal office, a written index of the location of records stored should be on hand and available.

-4.Grant Application Tips
+4. Grant Application Tips

 4.1.
-Grant Timelines
+Preparing for the Grant Announcement

 A few things you can start now to prepare for the Application Period: